 FOUPs allow the wafers to remain in a sterile environment, while also remaining isolated from the cleanroom itself.
-Not only does this save time, this saves money by lowering the maintenance needs and investments needed to maintain a clean room.
+Not only does this save time, but this also saves money by lowering the maintenance needs and investments needed to maintain a clean room.
 Widespread today, FOUPs must be properly cleaned and maintained in order to remain functional.
 Since a single FOUP can cost $1,000,000’s so this is not something to be taken lightly by staff.

 Why Cleanliness is Critical to the Semiconductor Industry

 Maintaining a cleanroom is so important because air particles can get on equipment or tools and compromise them.
-During manufacturing processes such as etching, the wafers held inside FOUPs are removed from the isolated environment of the FOUP and then subject to different chemicals.
+During manufacturing processes such as etching, the wafers held inside FOUPs are removed from the isolated environment of the FOUP and then subjected to different chemicals.
 After the etching process ends, trace amounts of these chemicals remain on the wafers.
 If these were to be returned to the FOUP, they would contaminate the closed atmosphere with chemical residue.
 This could wreak havoc on the remaining wafers stored in the clean environment of the FOUP.
-Were this to happen, FOUPs and the wafers inside would need to be cleaned – a very expensive and time consuming process.
+Were this to happen, FOUPs and the wafers inside would need to be cleaned – a very expensive and time-consuming process.

 The average FOUP can last for roughly five years before it needs to be replaced.
-To extend its lifespan and keep all components clean and sanitary, it is necessary to clean FOUPs periodically and to maintain good laboratory habits to minimize mishandling of FOUPs.
+To extend its lifespan and keep all components clean and sanitary, it is necessary to clean FOUPs periodically and to maintain good laboratory habits to minimize the mishandling of FOUPs.

-Compressed dry air or an inert gas such as nitrogen are common choices for effective cleaning of FOUPs.
+Compressed dry air or an inert gas such as nitrogen are common choices for the effective cleaning of FOUPs.
 Studies have shown that passing nitrogen gas over the lower ports and front-end environment of the FOUPs is a reliable way to clean the interior by removing debris and chemical residue stuck inside.
 While this is useful for reliable FOUP cleaning, introducing nitrogen into the laboratory environment can pose a safety hazard.